Vets-Who-Code/Tutorials/Javascript/primitives.md

 ### Primitives

-A _primitive_ is data that is not an object and has no methods.
+A _primitive_ is data type that is not an object and has no methods.
 There are six primitive data types: _string, number, bigint, boolean, undefined, and symbol_.
 There also is `null`, which is seemingly primitive, but is a special case [[2]](https://developer.mozilla.org/en-US/docs/Glossary/null).
 All primitives are immutable, meaning, they cannot be changed.
 For example, the _string_ `let name = "Vets Who Code"` can be either return a new string or can be reassigned.

 ```javascript